Aurora PostgreSQL CDC Setup Guide

 Network Connectivity: If the CDC application cannot connect at all, check the Aurora cluster’s security group.
 The Aurora instance must allow inbound connections from your CDC client (open the PostgreSQL port, default 5432).

-With Aurora PostgreSQL configured as above, you have logical decoding streaming changes via wal2json.
+With Aurora PostgreSQL configured as above, you have logical decoding streaming changes via pgoutput.
 This sets the stage for feeding those changes into downstream systems (data warehouses, Kafka, etc.) in a reliable, low-latency manner.